 Land is stated at cost less any impairment in value.
-Depreciable properties are stated at cost less accumulated depreciation, amortization and any impairment in value.
+Depreciable property and equipment are stated at cost less accumulated depreciation, amortization and any impairment in value.

-Historical cost includes expenditure that is directly attributable to the acquisition of the items which comprises its purchase price, import duties and any directly attributable costs of bringing the assets to its working condition and location for its intended use.
+The initial cost of property and equipment consists of its purchase price, including import duties, nonrefundable taxes and any directly attributable costs of bringing the assets to its working condition and location for its intended use.